 Why choose this programme?

-The master studies programme in Geosciences covers specializations in geology, geography, hydrology, geophysics, geomatics, meteorology and oceanography.
+The master's programme in Geosciences covers specializations in geology, geography, hydrology, geophysics, geomatics, meteorology and oceanography.
 You will learn about the Earth's structure, natural resources and the environment.

 The interaction between people and nature is a central theme in several of the programme options.
 Examples of these include the search for oil, geohazards, water resource management, pollution and climate change.

 The Department of Geosciences has a broad research profile, allowing you to choose from a variety of programme options, depending on your academic background, your interests and what you would like to learn more about.
 And of course, your chosen career, after the conclusion of your studies.

 The master's programme in Geosciences consists of advanced courses and independent work, including a master's thesis.
 It is a two year programme, and gives 120 ECTS credits, 60 of which is coursework, and 60 of which is the master’s thesis.
 Field and laboratory work and computer modeling are integrated in most of the programme options.

 You will be assigned a supervisor who will assist you in selecting the right courses, and assist you in your work on your master’s project, which will lead to an independent final work which will be your master's thesis.
 Working on your master’s thesis, you will concentrate on a specific area within your field of study and you be given a research approach to the subject you are working on.

 Geosciences (master's two years) consists of ten programme options, see below links: